Long Term Care

-Assisted living is designed for individuals who require assistance with everyday activities such as meals, medication management or assistance, bathing, dressing and transportation.
-Some residents may have memory disorders including Alzheimer’s, or they may need help with mobility, incontinence or other challenges.
-Residents are assessed upon move in, or any time there is a change in condition.
+- Special Assistance and Assisted Living.
+Assisted living is for individuals who need assistance with everyday activities such as meals, medication management, bathing, dressing, or transportation.
+Some residents may have memory disorders like Alzheimer’s, or they may need help with mobility, incontinence, or other challenges.

-The PACE program (Program of All-inclusive Care for the Elderly (PACE).
+- Program of All-Inclusive Care for the Elderly (PACE).
 PACE is a nonprofit program that provides care for a limited number of Medicaid eligible persons.
-PACE is a non-profit program combining Medicare and Medicaid funds to provide comprehensive health and social services in the home, in the PACE community day care center, and in the nursing home.
-For a patient to be accepted in PACE, in addition to meeting Medicaid qualification rules, the patient must be able to live safely in the community.
+It is able to provide comprehensive health and social services in the home, PACE community day care center, and nursing home.

-The Community Alternatives Program (CAP) programs are Medicaid home and community-based services waivers granted by the Health Care Financing Administration (HCFA).
+- Community Alternatives Program (CAP).
+CAP programs are Medicaid home and community-based service waivers granted by the Health Care Financing Administration (HCFA).
 The CAP programs provide home and community-based services to Medicaid recipients who require care in a nursing facility.